Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-NB: Don't leave any space on either side of the equal sign in the ‘page=25’ parameter.
-The /A switch must be given after the program name AcroRd32.exe, followed by a space and then page=25.
+Note: Do not include spaces on either side of the equal sign in the parameter page=25.
+The /A switch must immediately follow the program name (AcroRd32.exe), with a space before specifying page=25.

 A Sample Form.